 Also, if you have an immigration hold or a hold from another jurisdiction (out-of-county or out-of-state warrant), you will not be given an immediate bond.

 But if you are charged with a life or capital felony, you will not be entitled to an automatic monetary bond.
 These are called non-bondable offenses and you must have an Arthur Hearing.

 Some examples of non-bondable offenses are armed burglary, armed robbery with a firearm, armed trafficking, and murder.

-An Arthur Hearing should be set by a South Florida criminal defense attorney as soon as possible.
+An Arthur Hearing should be set by a Miami-Dade County criminal defense attorney as soon as possible.
 At the Arthur Hearing, the State must prove its case by a standard known as "proof evident, presumption great."
 This is the highest standard in criminal law, even higher than the typical trial-level burden of "beyond a reasonable doubt."

 If the judge finds proof evident, presumption great, that the crime occurred as charged, he or she must then determine what pretrial measures should be taken.
 The most severe is pretrial detention, where you remain in jail without a bond.
 Other measures include house arrest or simply a monetary bond.